 When I first started attending my college, the mailroom consisted of several rows of student mailboxes, each labeled with a number.
 Students had their own key to open the mailbox and could retrieve their own letters, envelopes, or very small packages.
 If a student had a package, they would get an email alert and would pick up their item(s) from the mailroom window by showing staff their ID and confirmation email.

-After a year, the mailroom was redone to accommodate students receiving packages.
+After a year, the mailroom was redone to better accommodate students receiving packages.
 Now, students would receive an email whenever they received a package and be given a locker number and code to type in so that they could retrieve the package on their own.
 Letters and mail could be retrieved by going to the mailroom window and showing staff their student ID- no email alert was sent out if there was new mail, the student was expected to check this on their own.

 Related links